lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 When using soft-wrap formatting, you might **write one sentence per line** (i.e., put a line break after each sentence).
 As a writer, this has the advantage of making it easier to check the rhythm of your writing, including sentence lengths.
 Shorter sentences are easier to read.
-`One-sentence-per-line`_ is also semantically correct in the sense of git and other version control systems.
+`One-sentence-per-line`_ is also semantically correct in the sense of Git.

 .. _One-sentence-per-line: https://xkcd.com/1285/